| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 values.

-Empirically as the proportion of observations with greater surprisal values.
+observation is estimated using the proportion of observations with

 insensitive to the distribution used in computing the surprisal values.